Menu

 FRIEND OF CHILDREN AWARD

 The Friend of Children Award honors individuals or groups outside the School Psychology profession within Missouri who have initiated political action or advocacy on behalf of children to improve education and mental health services for children, youth, and families by supporting the work of our Association.
 We encourage each of our members to consider honoring a colleague in this way.
-The Friend of Children Award may be awarded at either the Fall or Spring Conference.
+The Friend of Children Award may be awarded at either the Fall MASP Conference or Spring Collaborative Conference.

 • Nomination form